Beginning a YA Novel Series

 While solid in concept, I had a few concerns with the cover Mary brought me: overall, the cover was far, far too symmetric and static; the title weight too thin to carry at small (think Amazon thumbnail) sizes; the moon image composited in “revealed” stars in the moon’s shadow; odd distortion of the columns in front of the twin entrances; and the shadows were all wrong for the moon’s location.

-We tried to work with it, but the upres’ed castle graphic suffered from overall fuzziness and, ultimately, had to be abandoned.
+We tried to work with it, but the upres’d castle graphic suffered from overall fuzziness and, ultimately, had to be abandoned.

-As I said, the concept was solid.
-I mood-boarded several conceptual ideas, ultimately settling on a resketched version of a dramatic, asymmetric wide-angle shot of a castle entrance that you see in the final cover.
-The moon was dropped, but the sense of moonlight was still present.
-The dynamic balance of the cover image was then enhanced by the right-justified title type, while keeping the series title and authors name centered.
+Since the concept was solid, and seemed to resonate with Mary and Ricardo, I mood-boarded several conceptual ideas, ultimately settling on a resketched version of a dramatic, asymmetric wide-angle shot of a castle entrance, which is featured on the final cover.
+The moon was dropped, but the sense of moonlight remained.
+The dynamic balance of the cover image was then enhanced by the right-justified title type, while keeping the series title and author’s name centered.

 With the front cover settled, the decision to use a contrasting spine (drawing color from the comet’s tail) and back cover followed suit.
-We ran several tests at Bookmobile, the printer for the initial run of books, and settled on a matte laminate to minimize fingerprinting and scuffing, and further soften the night scene.
+We ran several tests at Bookmobile, the printer for the initial run of books.
+We settled on a matte laminate to minimize fingerprinting and scuffing, and further soften the night scene.

-Suffice it to say, Ricardo really enjoyed the cover, and was eager to finish editing work on the second book in the series, and dive into the third.
+Suffice it to say, Ricardo really enjoyed the cover!
+Even at the launch party, we were already discussing future ideas, as he was eager to complete the editing work on the second book in the series and dive into the third.

 Converting to an eBook